ajay-cogsci/ajay-cogsci/README.md

 #### 🔥 I'm interested in ...

-- Cosmology
+- Language Models
-- Causal Set Theory
+- Implicit bias and de-biasing methods
-- Algebraic QFT
+- LLM Alignment and Value Encoding
-- Financial & Economic Data Analysis
+- AI4Education
 - Computational Complexity

 #### 📫 How to reach me